bseltz-cohesity/scripts/sql-scripts/cloneSQLbackup/README.md

                      -listRuns
 ```

-To clone a specific run:
+To clone a specific range of run dates:

 ```powershell
 ./cloneSQLbackup.ps1 -vip mycluster `